oscarteeninga/Functional-Program-Design-in-Scala/README.md

 # Functional Program Design in Scala
-All code issues during course Functional Program Design on Coursera
+All code issues during course Functional Program Design in Scala on Coursera